 - Humidity: The coronaviruses that cause SARS and Middle East Respiratory Syndrome (MERS), as well as other coronaviruses, seem to survive longer at lower relative humidity though the effect of humidity on virus survival may also depend on temperature.

 - Sunlight exposure: SARS-CoV-2 may be less persistent in environments exposed to sunlight due to increased temperature (see above) as well as exposure to solar ultraviolet (UV) radiation.
+Similar to other coronaviruses, SARS-CoV-2 is predicted to be sensitive to UV rays and is estimated to survive for only minutes during midday summer sun and up to a day during the winter in most regions.
 No data are currently available on the effectiveness of solar irradiation on inactivating SARS-CoV-2 specifically.

-Amount of infectious virus shed in faeces and infectious dose
+How much infectious virus is shed in faeces and what is the infectious dose?

 In addition to the environmental persistence of SARS-CoV-2, the amount of virus entering the environment and number of viruses required to cause infection (infectious dose) may influence the likelihood of transmission.